-- General Softening of Market Could Result in Negative Impact to High Margin Specialized Products - Manufacturers that are Dependent on Entry Level Business Could Begin to Make Price Concessions in Order to Regain Volume Required to Cover Manufacturing Overhead - Changes in State Hunting Laws that Limit Use of Centerfire Rifles in the Eastern United States or Other Densely Populated Areas - Strong U.S. Dollar Continuing to Create Favorable Conditions for Imported Firearms and for Major Participants Such as Winchester and Browning Who Rely Heavily on Imported Goods - Environmental Conditions Such as Chreme Wasting Disease Threatening Game Populations
+- General Softening of Market Could Result in Negative Impact to High Margin Specialized Products - Manufacturers that are Dependent on Entry Level Business Could Begin to Make Price Concessions in Order to Regain Volume Required to Cover Manufacturing Overhead - Changes in State Hunting Laws that Limit Use of Centerfire Rifles in the Eastern United States or Other Densely Populated Areas - Strong U.S. Dollar Continuing to Create Favorable Conditions for Imported Firearms and for Major Participants Such as Winchester and Browning Who Rely Heavily on Imported Goods - Environmental Conditions Such as Chronic Wasting Disease Threatening Game Populations summer of 2003.
+Equipped with a 24" barrel, calibers will be 7mm Rem.
+Mag and .300 Win.
+Mag.
+Both will utilize the current scope configuration of the 270 and .30-06 versions.

-Product Strategy 2003 - Model 710 Sportsman
+Product Strategy 2004 - Model 710 Sportsman